asbjornu/bitbear.org/music/legacy/_posts/1995-05-01-bulletproof-jacket.md

-I'm not ashamed of this one as I am of a few other of my songs, but I also consider this published mostly for brevity since it's one of the first tracker modules I ever made, as a 15-year old some time in November 1995.
+I'm not ashamed of this one as I am of a few other of my songs, but I also consider this published mostly for brevity since it's one of the first tracker modules I ever made, as a 15-year old sometime during
+{% date format: '%B %Y' %}.

 <!--more-->